Hi guys! I went to Grace Marie’s Cooking School at Bristol Farms last week and tasted the most delicious cookies!

 Slowly add the flour mixture until the ingredients come together as soft dough.
 Roll out.
 (Note: You can also roll into a few logs to store in the freezer to bake at a later time.
 Or, to shorten the preparation time, refrigerate up to 24 hours and when ready to bake, roll into small balls and make thumbprint indentations for the jelly.)

 Take a cookie cutter and cut out shapes and lay on parchment paper over baking trays.

-(Alternatively if you don’t want to use cookie cutters, Create 1″ dough balls using a small ice cream scooper.
+(Alternatively, if you don’t want to use cookie cutters, Create 1″ dough balls using a small ice cream scooper.
 If necessary, roll into your hand to compact the dough.
-Create a round indentation in the center of each cookie with 1/4 teasoon measure).
+Create a round indentation in the center of each cookie with 1/4 teaspoon measure).